A Benchmark for Omni-Modal Reasoning in Long Videos: LongShOTBench

 \subsection{Human Validation}

-To ensure the reliability and consistency of LongShOTBench, we conducted a rigorous human validation process following automatic filtering.
-Ten trained annotators with backgrounds in linguistics and computer vision participated in this stage, each experienced in multimodal annotation tasks.
-Before annotation, they completed a structured training program that included tutorials on the task taxonomy and rubric definitions, calibration sessions with sample videos, and group discussions to resolve ambiguities.
-This preparation ensured a shared understanding of multimodal cues and consistent annotation practices across annotators.

-\textbf{Revision and Removal.} During validation, samples were discarded if the video was corrupted, overly ambiguous, or lacked sufficient multimodal information.
-Question phrasing was refined to remove ambiguity or unintended bias, while answers were corrected when they omitted key details, contained hallucinated content, or used unnecessarily technical language.
-Rubrics were also revised to reduce redundancy and clarify evaluation criteria.
-Through this iterative refinement process, the final dataset achieves a strong balance between naturalness, clarity, and factual accuracy.
+All generated samples pass through a structured validation stage carried out by ten trained annotators with backgrounds in linguistics and computer vision.
+Annotators completed a calibration program covering the taxonomy, rubric format, and scoring guidelines before beginning review.
+During validation, samples were discarded if the source video was corrupted, ambiguous, or lacked sufficient omni-modal information.
+Question phrasing was refined to remove bias, answers were corrected for missing details or hallucinated content, and rubric criteria were revised to eliminate redundancy and improve verifiability.
+This process ensures that the final dataset maintains a consistent standard of naturalness, clarity, and factual grounding across all 274 videos.
+In total, this human validation effort amounted to over 450 annotation hours.